chrisboakes/preact-demo/README.md

 - [Static rendering](#Static-Rendering): the home page
 - [Client-side rendering](#Client-Side-Rendering): the politics page and the politics articles

+- Cannot mount on component - must be done on server request for SSR

 ## Further research

 - Dynamic `<title>` and metadata